sreenivr/SCND_Behavioral_Cloning/README.md

 * Design, train and validate a convolutional neural network model that predicts a steering angle from image data.
 * Use the model to drive the vehicle autonomously around the first track in the simulator.
 The vehicle should remain on the road for an entire loop around the track.

-In the following sections, I will describe how each of the Rubric points were met.

 ### Files submitted

 * model.py : This file contains the neural network implementation.
 * drive.py : This file contains the code to drive the car autonomously in the simulator based on the model.
+This file is provide by Udacity.
+I haven't made any changes to this file.
 * model.h5 : model file that contains the learned weights of the neural network.
-* video.mp4 : Video of the car running in track1 of the simulator in autonomous mode.
+* video.mp4 : Video of the car running in first track of the simulator in autonomous mode.
+* prepare_data.py : Unzip the Udacity provided data.zip file and copy the image files to /opt/ directory for training.

 ### Quality of Code

-#### Is the code functional?
 I am able to drive the car autonomously in the Udacity simulator using the trained model successfully. video.mp4 contains a video of the car running in the simultaor autonomously

-#### Is the code usable and readable?
-prepare_data.py file has the python code to unzip the Udacity provided data.zip file and copy the image files to /opt/ directory. model.py contains the code for data generator, NVIDIA neural network to train and save the model.

-Code is organized in to functions and comments are added to code.
+Code is organized in to functions and code is reasonably commented to make it readable.

 ### Model Architecture and Training Strategy

 #### Architecture

-My implementation of the CNN was based on NVIDIA convolutional neural network that was suggested in the Udacity project instructions.
+My implementation of the CNN is based on NVIDIA convolutional neural network as suggested in the Udacity project instructions.
 Details of the architecture can be found [here.](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) NVIDIA network has about 27 million connections and 250 thousand parameters.
 See the architecture of NVIDIA CNN below.

 ![alt text][image1]